 Fast forward to 2018.
 If 2017 was the year of transformation, 2018 is the year of supply chain sustainability.
 With more streamlined supply chain processes, organizations can now turn their focus towards sustainability.
 In response to consumer demand for ethically-sourced products, environmentally-friendly methods of distribution, and greater transparency in ingredients, companies are tasked with the conundrum of creating partnerships that are both economically viable and ethically sound.

 The first half of 2017 saw a 13% increase in data breaches from the last half of 2016 and a 164% increase in stolen, lost or compromised records.
 With numbers like those, it’s no wonder that cybersecurity is becoming a focus area for many organizations.
 Procurement teams must fiercely protect the sensitive personal and financial information they use on a daily basis.
-With responsibility for supplier relationships, procurement must also ensure that the supply chain is protected.
+With responsibility for supplier relationships, procurement must also ensure that the supply chain is protected from cyber-attacks.
 It is essential that purchasing works with suppliers to put security plans in place, ensures compliance both within procurement and throughout the organization, and stays up to date with the latest schemes to prevent risking exposure.

 The mission critical function of procurement hasn’t changed: helping reduce costs by getting the best price and quality for goods and services.
 There are, however, many other responsibilities that have been added to the mix – and for good reason: procurement is the only function that has its hands in all parts of the business.
 Businesses have come to rely on procurement teams to think outside the box, like sharing best practices from other departments and thinking creatively about sourcing opportunities.
 In 2018, we will see automation and agility, advanced spend analytics, and ethical supply management keeping procurement on its toes, while a talent shortage and cybersecurity concerns continue to be a concern for growth.